 Of course, we always picked up some bags of candy to eat later when we were playing Bingo.
 Her favorite was the circus peanuts (a fluffy concoction shaped like a peanut).
 Mine was the spearmint leaves and Tim wanted the orange slices.
 (Those candies were like gumdrops)

 One of the perks of having a steady job in those days was the ladies would have a "standing" appointment at the beauty shop and get their hair done every week.
 Since granny was a shift-worker, she had to find someone with flexible hours.
-She found Mrs. Pickles who worked out of her home and was willing to work nights and weekends.
+She found Mrs. Pickles who worked out of her home and was willing to work with granny's schedule.
 Soon granny was involved in their lives as well.
 They would have little parties for their kids and granny (and therefore, we as well) would attend.

 The most amazing thing about granny was that she would get involved in the lives of everyone she came across.
 It wasn't long before she had just as many friends as she did in the little town she lived in before moving in with us.